Enhancing Utility Operations with Project Management Tools

 Ideally, information on each asset is stored in a database.
 But for day-to-day operations, the industry is still dominated by paper records - making it difficult to anticipate and predict unwanted events.

 Computerized maintenance management systems (CMMS) have become crucial tools for managing aging assets.
-Syncing these systems with field ready project management tools can connect the infromation stored in a CMMS to need-to-know parties throughout the organization.
+Syncing these systems with field ready project management tools can connect the information stored in a CMMS to need-to-know parties throughout the organization.

 Combine this with the implementation of IoT technology - sensors, drones, and wearables - and utilities can track and report on real-time events.
 Put simply, the easier it is to capture, store, and share information - the more effective utility risk management becomes.